runt18/docs/docs/configuration/config_checkignore.rst

 Exclude files/folders from analysis
 ===================================

-Just add a file named **.checkignore** to the root folder of your repo.
+To exclude files and/or folders from the analysis, add a **.checkignore** file to the root folder of your repository.

-The syntax of **.checkignore** files is identical with the syntax of `.gitignore <http://git-scm.com/docs/gitignore>`_ files.
-Files and folders that are mentioned in the **.checkignore** will be ignored, once your project is re-analyzed.
+Files and folders that are mentioned in the **.checkignore** file will be ignored, once your project is re-analyzed.

-The following example excludes all files and folders that are in the `test` folder.
-In addition, the file `demo.py` is not analyzed.
+Follow the following examples, to exclude files and/or folders:

 .. code-block:: text

   # .checkignore example
-  # Exclude test folder
+  # Exclude entire folders
   test/*
+  unittest/*
+  my/subfolder/*

   # Exclude demo.py files
   demo.py
   test/demo.py